IC 1101

 IC 1101 is a class S0 supergiant (cD) lenticular galaxy at the center of the Abell 2029 galaxy cluster.
 It has an isophotal diameter at about 123.65 to 169.61 kpc.
-It possesses a diffuse core which is the largest core of any galaxy known to date, and contains a supermassive black hole, one of the largest discovered.
+It possesses a diffuse core, which is the largest core of any galaxy known to date, and contains a supermassive black hole, one of the largest discovered.

 IC 1101 is located at 354.0 Mpc from Earth.
-It was discovered on 19 June 1790, by the German-British astronomer William Herschel.
+It was discovered by American astronomer Edward D. Swift on 19 June 1890.

 Observation history

 IC 1101 was catalogued in the Index Catalogue of galaxies in the late 1800s to the early 1900s, which is where the galaxy got its most-used designation.

 In a 1964 study of galaxies accompanied by radio sources, IC 1101 was listed as being among the diffuse elliptical galaxies chosen for the study.
 The study noted that IC 1101 had not been considered as a radio source, but radio emissions similar to galaxies with such emissions were detected.

 Almost a decade and a half later, in 1978, astronomer Alan Dressler analyzed 12 very rich clusters of galaxies, among them Abell 2029, where IC 1101 is located.
 The following year, he released a paper dedicated solely to IC 1101 and its related dynamics and properties, revealing a rising velocity dispersion profile.
 After this, he would publish a paper overviewing his recent studies on the cluster and the galaxy.

 During 1985, a team of astronomers obtained the spectra of the gas inside several galaxy clusters known to be luminous at X-ray wavelengths, including Abell 2029.
 Soon after, an investigation into the dynamics of IC 1101 and the galaxies within a few hundred kiloparsecs of it was conducted.

 The centers of galaxy clusters are considered to be among the best laboratories for the study of galaxy and cluster evolution, and so during the late 1980s to early 1990s, numerous papers were released, surveying many brightest cluster galaxies.
 Among them was IC 1101.

 R-band (red light) luminosity profiles were soon obtained for IC 1101, revealing a very vast halo of light that could be traced out for more than several hundred kiloparsecs from the galaxy's center.

 In 2002, an analysis of Chandra X-ray surveys of the cluster was performed.

 In 2011, a survey of over 430 brightest cluster galaxies was conducted, among them IC 1101.

 In 2017, a redshift survey of the cluster was conducted, allowing a list of velocity dispersions to be created.
 This constrains the dynamics of the cluster.
 That same year, an analysis of the galaxy's inner regions using Hubble Space Telescope images found a huge yet diffuse galactic core, accompanied with mass estimates of the central supermassive black hole.

-During 2019-2020, 170 local galaxy clusters were surveyed for a study of brightest cluster galaxies, their structures and the intracluster light around them.
+During 2019–2020, 170 local galaxy clusters were surveyed for a study of brightest cluster galaxies, their structures and the intracluster light around them.